 Weather and climate: Given Colombia’s proximity to the equator, the country experiences little variations in temperature throughout the year.
 However, the climate does vary greatly with changes in altitude, creating various climatic zones from hot coastal lowlands to freezing mountainous peaks.
 Cartagena has a tropical climate that is generally characterised by hot winds.
 Humidity averages around 90%, with the rainy months extending from May through to November.
 Throughout the year temperatures remain constant with an average high of 31°C (89°F) and an average low of 24°C (76°F).
 The driest months are November through to April.

-Speaking Spanish is not a prerequisite for the IVHQ Colombia - Cartagena volunteer program, however on certain projects; the volunteer work will be restricted with limited language ability.
-We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our program staff in Cartagena.
+While Spanish is not a prerequisite for the IVHQ Colombia - Cartagena Volunteer Program, please keep in mind you will be in a Spanish speaking country and translation is not readily available.
+We recommend volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our program staff in Cartagena.
 Past volunteers feel that taking these lessons can help you immensely with your day to day volunteer work and communicating with local people.
 Volunteers interested in taking classes can arrange these directly with the local staff once in Cartagena.